salehah737/codespaces-nextjs/README.md

 - Camera scanner for identifying parts from Malaysian vehicle manuals
 - Enhanced mechanic and seller registration process
 - Support for Malaysian vehicle brands and parts
+- Yamaha parts scanner with data from yamaha-motor.com.my
+- Brand-specific scanners for Malaysian motorcycles and cars

 ## Features